raphink/Augeas-book/en/09-writing-lenses/01-chapter9.markdown

 The Sep (`sep.aug`) module provides definitions for separators.
 __List functions__ and give examples.

 Note: `Sep.opt_space` is a synonym for `Util.indent`.
-Both are stricly equivalent, but it is clearer to use the first as a separator and the latter as an indentation.
+Both are stricly equivalent, but it is clearer to use the former as a separator and the latter as an indentation.

 ### The Rx module ###